 The nutritional value of soymilk may vary depending upon whether it is fortified.
 Though the protein content in soymilk is comparable to that of cows, other nutrients may be less present.
 Because of this, fortification of vitamins and minerals is a common practice in commercially produced soymilk products.
 Fortified soymilk contains calcium and other vitamins, making it a nutritious milk substitute for those eating a plant-based diet or for those with a dairy allergy.
 The protein content and isoflavones that may be present in soymilk, both fortified and unfortified, are phytonutrients, that might display preventive medicine benefits.

 Health Benefits of Soymilk

-Soymilk provides relief from many postmenopausal health issues.
-Studies suggest that soy isoflavones may help in maintaining estrogen levels in the menopausal women.
-2 Since post-menopausal women are known to have a decrease of estrogen, intake of soymilk may assist in preventing maladies that may occur from this natural loss of the hormone.2 The antioxidant effects of soy isoflavones may further be beneficial in reduction of certain chronic diseases especially that of the cardiovascular system in postmenopausal women.2
+Soymilk may provide some relief from postmenopausal issues.
+Studies suggest that soy isoflavones may help maintain estrogen levels in menopausal women.
+Intake of soymilk by post-menopausal women may assist in preventing maladies that may occur due to the natural loss of estrogen hormone.
+The antioxidant effects of soy isoflavones may further be beneficial in the reduction of certain chronic diseases, especially that of the cardiovascular system.

-The antioxidant effects of soy isoflavones may be beneficial to the reduction of certain chronic diseases.
-Curdle soymilk or tofu has antioxidant and hepatoprotective properties which help in reducing oxidative stress and damage.
-Study suggests that it may be beneficial in preventing liver damage caused by oxidative stress.
-Findings of a research study suggest that the antioxidant properties of soymilk may further help in increasing antioxidant capacity and reduce menopausal symptoms in postmenopausal women.
+The antioxidant effects of soy isoflavones may be beneficial against certain chronic diseases.
+Curdle soymilk or tofu has antioxidant and hepatoprotective properties, which can help in reducing oxidative stress and damage.
+A study suggests that it may be beneficial in preventing liver damage caused by oxidative stress.
+Further, the findings of another research suggest that the antioxidant properties of soymilk may help in increasing antioxidant capacity and reducing menopausal symptoms in women.